ipfs/js-ipfs/README.md

 > `WIP`

-`js-ipfs-api` follows the spec defined by [`interface-ipfs-core`](https://github.com/ipfs/interface-ipfs-core), which governs the interface to expect from IPFS implementations.
-This interface is an current active endeavour, expect it to be complete in the following weeks (August 2016).
+`js-ipfs-api` follows the spec defined by [`interface-ipfs-core`](https://github.com/ipfs/interface-ipfs-core), which concerns the interface to expect from IPFS implementations.
+This interface is a currently active endeavor - expect it to be complete in the next few weeks (August 2016).
 You can use it today to consult the methods available.

 ### Extra API methods

 Adding to the methods defined by [`interface-ipfs-core`](https://github.com/ipfs/interface-ipfs-core), `js-ipfs-api` exposes a set of extra utility methods.

-A complete documentation for these methods is coming with: https://github.com/ipfs/js-ipfs-api/pull/305
+Complete documentation for these methods is coming with: https://github.com/ipfs/js-ipfs-api/pull/305

 ### Callbacks and promises